 Take a look around.
 Do your employees seem happy?
 Or do they seem to be going through the motions?

-5. Employees hate their bosses
+05. Employees hate their bosses

 If you notice that a lot of your employees who work under a specific manager are jumping ship, it’s not because your company is so awesome and they simply can’t keep up with it.
 It’s because the manager is terrible.
-Remember, people quit their bosses — not their companies.

-6. There aren’t enough career development opportunities
+06. There aren’t enough career development opportunities

 Our research has found that only 25% of workers feel as though there are ample opportunities for development at their organizations.
 If you never offer your staff career development opportunities, don’t be surprised when there’s an exodus.

-7. Employees aren’t recognized for their hard work
+07. Employees aren’t recognized for their hard work

 You can’t expect your employees to bust their tails on a daily basis if you take their efforts for granted.
 When employees aren’t recognized for their contributions — at least every now and again — they may look for an exit.

 The good news is that you have the ability to make changes that should encourage employees to stick around for the long haul.
 The faster you do that, the sooner you’ll see your employee retention stats tick up.

 - 3 Subtle Signs You Need to Revisit Your Employee Retention Strategy